 Why Do Video Gamers Become Addicted?

-Children spend much time playing video games.
+Children spend a lot of time playing video games.
 But not all of them become addicted or experience some obsession.
 It may bring down to the conclusion that a considerable amount of time spent gaming doesn’t always contribute to addiction.
-Then what exactly lead to video games obsession?
+Then what exactly leads to video games obsession?

 Dr. Peter Gray, a research professor of psychology at Boston College, believes that when it comes to gaming addiction the amount of time spent is not what matters.

 He addresses video games as a hobby.
 Children have different hobbies: some like reading, others skiing, etc., and when a kid devotes time to mastering Chinese, for example, no one recognizes it as an addiction.

 But, like any hobby, video games may become addictive, if they start to interfere with other aspects of a kid’s life.
 When a child prefers playing games oversleeping and eating, that is alarming.

 Though, sometimes, an obsession with video games may be caused by things a child lacks.
 By transferring themselves into artificial reality, kids often want to fill the void of the loss of friends.